-Or you must make sure that any impact won’t damage the container, for example by placing barriers or bollards around the tank.
+Or you must make sure that any impact will not damage the container, for example by placing barriers or bollards around the tank.

 If you fill your container via a remote fill pipe you must use a drip tray to catch any oil that may be spilled during the delivery.

 A remote fill is when you fill your container at a fill point that’s outside the secondary containment (the bund or drip tray designed to capture leaks from the container).
 During a remote fill, the tank might not be visible from the fill point.

 You must install secondary containment around your container to catch any oil that leaks.

 Secondary containment is usually either: